snowplow/snowplowanalytics.com/_posts/2020-09-14-nodejs-tracker-0-4-0-released/index.md

 We are pleased to announce a new release of the [Snowplow NodeJS Tracker](https://github.com/snowplow/snowplow-nodejs-tracker).

-[Version 0.4.0](https://github.com/snowplow/snowplow-nodejs-tracker/releases/tag/0.4.0) adds support for the `dvce_created_tstamp` as well as the setting of the `domain_userid` and the `network_userid` (Snowplow's client- and server-side cookie IDs).
+[Version 0.4.0](https://github.com/snowplow/snowplow-nodejs-tracker/releases/tag/0.4.0) adds support for the `dvce_sent_tstamp` as well as the setting of the `domain_userid` and the `network_userid` (Snowplow's client- and server-side cookie IDs).
 It also switches the `emitter` from 'request' to 'got', bumps the `snowplow-tracker-core` library and adds TypeScript support alongside further under the hood improvements and bugfixes.
 All of these updates mean there are two breaking API changes:

 * The `emitter` has been replaced with the `gotEmitter`, which continues to offer the same functionality but also includes a number of new features.
 * If you are using `trackEcommerceTransaction` and passing in an array of items, you should now switch to using `trackEcommerceTransactionWithItems`.